neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

     Returns the 20-80% rise time (in x-units) by calculation of the interpolated adjacent sampling points at 20% and 80% of the peak amplitude.
 Returns -1.0 upon failure.
 Call :func:`measure()` or hit enter to update the value.

+.. function:: get_risetime_factor(\*args)

+    Returns the lower proportion factor used to calculate the rise time (e.g 0.2 if we calculate the 20--80% rise time).

 .. function:: get_slope(\*args)

     Returns the slope value using the cursors described in the cursors setting dialog.